johandry/terranova/README.md

 )
 ```

-As soon as you execute a Go command such as `go build` or `go test` it will be included in your `go.mod` file and downloaded.
+As soon as you execute a Go command such as `go build`, `go test` or `go mod tidy` it will be included in your `go.mod` file and downloaded.

 If you are not using modules yet, using vendors or having the packages in `$GOPATH`, please, `git clone` the repository and create the vendor directory: